Jorrit05/uva-shared/assignment3/assignment-3.md

 A few reason to use nested classes:

 - Increases encapsulation, if your parent class needs to do something 'difficult' it can use a nested class which only exposes certain things to the outside world.
-In this sense it is kinda of an interface to other developers and the inside implementation can be easily changed.
+In this sense it is sort of an interface to other developers and the inside implementation can be easily changed.
 - It is a way of grouping related code.
 In Java you can only have one public class per file, so nesting classes can save a lot of new Java files, which makes sense if functionality is very intertwined.
 - In this way you could actually make multiple inheritance work.